loveliiivelaugh/guardian-oss/README.md

 ---

+### 🚀 What is This?

+`guardian-open` is the open-source foundation of my agentic infrastructure system — a **self-hosted AI automation engine** built with LLMs, memory, pipelines, and real-time tooling.
+It’s designed to help developers:

+* Automate reasoning and task handling with `runLLM`
+* Store and retrieve memory with Qdrant + Supabase
+* Trigger actions via code, CLI, or agents
+* Build upon real infrastructure — not toy examples

+---

 ### 🧱 Included Services

 This project is a bundled OSS release of the core Guardian system — a modular, local-first AI infrastructure stack.
 It includes four key services, each designed to run independently or as part of a unified agentic automation engine.